 Finally, breaking applications into microservices and functions allows them to be more interoperable and reusable.
 Network Slicing and CUPS are enabled by 5G’s Service-Based Architecture, consisting of different network functions that interact via APIs to consume and produce services.

 The modular design elements of 5G networks will require monolithic applications to be completely redesigned for 5G.
 However, transitioning to modern application architecture can be challenging.
 Using a serverless approach can make this transition simpler by sidestepping the difficulties of provisioning, scaling, and maintaining the underlying resources needed to run individual functions.
+In addition, managing next-generation applications is a complex task, requiring software-defined Virtual Network Functions (VNF) to enable automation and orchestration of their underlying resources.

 In our next post in this series, we’ll take a look at one of the most exciting capabilities outlined in 3GPP’s most recent release: the creation of private 5G networks.
 The ability of enterprises to create custom networks tailored to their organization’s unique needs enables new business opportunities, which we’ll examine in next week’s post, along with some of the other 5G features specified in 3GPP’s Release 16.